Find Your Happy Work

 3. Only Love and Market:

 If you have love for a type of activity, and there is a market for it, but you lack skill, you will obviously run into a situation of not being able to keep an employer happy, nor offer quality work, and you will lose clients or not be able to find customers or clients in the first place.
 The good news is you may be able to gain the skills.

-An example I can think of from my life is several decades ago in the early days of personal computers, I was fascinated by electronics and digital computers, and felt I had a pretty good general understanding of them, and there was a market for consultants.
-So fresh out of college, after the newspaper I was writing for folded, I threw myself into computer consulting, confident that I could solve problems as I went and BS my way along with my general computer and thinking and problem-solving skills, and ability to talk to people.
+An example I can think of from my life is a couple decades ago, in the early days of personal computers, I was fascinated by electronics and digital computers since childhood, and felt I had a pretty good general understanding of them, plus there was a market for consultants.
+So fresh out of college, after the newspaper I was writing for folded, I threw myself into computer consulting, confident that I could solve problems with my general computer and thinking and problem-solving skills, and ability to talk to people.
 Well, some clients quickly figured out I didn’t know what I was doing, and I realized I was stressing to find solutions fast, when I was expected to already know them.
 I didn’t know as much as I thought: one really does need highly detailed, specific knowledge and can’t rely on general understanding in such a highly technical field.
 (It seems obvious now, but I was young then!).
-I did eventually gain enough skills in a particular area of computer consulting, where I had a passion for the artfully designed machines that I felt more at home in (Apple Macintosh Consulting – I loved Apples design and philosophy) and learned from doing and study.
-I did that for many years, while doing my writing and art on the side.
-In the long run my love wasn’t deep enough, and my marketing ability was limited, and my other loves, such as writing, making inventions, art, community gardening involvement, doing research, the spiritual and philosophy search, etc. was taking too much time away from business, so it was not a sustainable career path.
+I did eventually gain enough skills in a particular area of computer consulting, where I had a passion for the artfully designed machines that I felt more at home in (Apple Macintosh Consulting—I loved Apples design and philosophy) and learned from doing and study.
+I did that for many years, while writing and making art on the side.
+In the long run my love for the technical work wasn’t deep enough, and my marketing interest was limited, and my other loves, such as writing, making inventions, art, community gardening involvement, doing research, the spiritual and philosophy search, etc. was taking too much time away from business, so it was not a sustainable career path.